What kind of educational background do I need to apply for the Technical Apparel Design program?

 What are the entrance requirements for the Technical Apparel Design program?

 Every year, we select the top 22 applicants to attend our program.
 In addition to KPU's admission requirements, you must also submit an entrance package and attend an interview.
 To learn more about this process, visit our Application Info page.

 When do I apply to the program?

 We accept applications from October 1st to March 1st, extended if seats are available.
-We encourage you to apply early to ensure that you have time to create a well-crafted entrance package.
+However, we encourage you to apply early to ensure that you have time to create a well-crafted entrance package.

 What is a selective entry program?

-Selective entry means that we accept only 22 students per year and place other qualified students on a waitlist.
+Selective entry means we accept only 22 students per year and place other qualified students on a waitlist.
 This allows us to build a small, supportive community of students who have great potential to succeed.

 What is an entrance package?